This post contains affiliate links. Read my disclosure policy here.

 Using a small spoon, scrape out the brown gills (*see photo).
 This will make lots more room for that delicious filling.
 Place them in the baking dish and lightly season with salt & pepper.
 You can also lightly brush them with melted vegan butter or oil if desired.

-You’ll need two cans of hearts of palm.
+To get the crab-like texture, you’ll need two cans of hearts of palm.
 I buy the whole pieces (not salad cut) so I can have larger flaky pieces in the stuffing.
 Drain and rinse them well.

 Add the hearts of palm to a food processor and give 3-4 long pulses, until shredded.
 Don’t over process or it will turn to mush.
 The mixture should have a crab-like consistency (*see photo above).